rapidsai/cuml/BUILD.md

 - `cuml_dev_cuda11.5.yml`: Creates a conda environment suitable to build the C++ and Python artifacts.
 - `rapids_dev_cuda11.5yml`: Creates a conda environment suitable to build any RAPIDS project, including cuML, cuDF and cuGraph.
 Note, it doesn't include those packages, so if you want to build cuML Python in it, you can build or install cuDF in it.

-One of the reasons for providing these 3 packages is due to the significantly increased number of packages and size that the bigger environment required.
-Measured for cuML 22.04, these environments take:

 If you require another 11.x version of CUDA, just edit the `cudatoolkit=11.5` line inside those files. **Note**: cuDF requires CUDA>=11.5 to be built, so take that into consideration if you are using the `rapids_dev_cuda11.5yml` to compile cuDF.

 It is recommended to use [`mamba`](https://mamba.readthedocs.io/en/latest/) to speed up creating the environments, but you can use `conda` as well: